cx-language/cx/docs/language-overview.md

   parameters are still allowed for flexibility.
 - Arrays are first-class values that can be returned and passed by value.
 Arrays know their own size, either statically or at runtime.
-- First-class tuples to allow e.g. returning multiple values or storing pairs of values in a container using a lightweight syntax.
+- First-class anonymous structs to allow e.g. returning multiple values or storing pairs of values in a container using a lightweight syntax.

 ## Standard library covers common use cases better